 ESA is the largest amateur surfing association in the world.
 Our family oriented programs promote a healthy and active lifestyle.
 It is not uncommon to find two or three generations of the same family involved as members of the ESA, and actively competing in our program.
-Two of the original founders of the ESA, Cecil Lear and David Reese, are still active in the association forty years later.
+Two of the original founders of the ESA, Cecil Lear and David Reese, are still active in the association nearly fifty years later.

-The Association’s activities are organized into a total of twenty-six districts, which extend along nearly 2,000 miles of coastline.
-Stretching from Maine through the Gulf Coast of Florida, Alabama, and the Great Lakes across the Atlantic to the Caribbean, each district’s programs are developed and operated by a dedicated group of volunteer directors and staff.
+The Association’s activities are organized into a total of twenty-five districts, which extend along nearly 2,000 miles of coastline.
+Stretching from Maine through the Gulf Coast of Florida, Alabama, and the Great Lakes, each district’s programs are developed and operated by a dedicated group of volunteer directors and staff.

 Eleven time world professional surfing champion Kelly Slater and former world professional womens surfing champion Lisa Anderson both learned their competitive skills through the Eastern Surfing Association.

 2001 World Champion C.J.
-Hobgood began his competitive career in the ESA’s Central Florida District, as did current WCT pro surfers Damien Hobgood, Shea Lopez and Cory Lopez surfed the Florida ESA Districts as well.
+Hobgood began his competitive career in the ESA’s Central Florida District, and WCT pro surfers Damien Hobgood, Shea Lopez and Cory Lopez surfed the Florida ESA Districts as well.
 WCT pro surfer and 1996 World Amateur Junior Champion, Ben Bourgeois, is a product of the ESA, Southern North Carolina District.